reactjs/react.dev/content/blog/2020-09-22-introducing-the-new-jsx-transform.md

 If you want to upgrade, you will need two things:

-* **A version of React that supports the new transform** (currently, only [React 17 RC](/blog/2020/08/10/react-v17-rc.html) supports it, but after React 17.0 has been released, we plan to make additional compatible releases for 0.14.x, 15.x, and 16.x).
+* **A version of React that supports the new transform** ([React 17 RC](/blog/2020/08/10/react-v17-rc.html) and higher supports it, but we've also released React 16.14.0, React 15.7.0, and React 0.14.10 for people who are still on the older major versions).
 * **A compatible compiler** (see instructions for different tools below).

 Since the new JSX transform doesn't require React to be in scope, [we've also prepared an automated script](#removing-unused-react-imports) that will remove the unnecessary imports from your codebase.